How do I add Bluetooth® to my car?

 USA Spec created this Bluetooth integration package to work in select Honda and Acura vehicles.

-Option 3: Aftermarket stereos with built-in or add-on Bluetooth capability
+Option 3: Aftermarket stereos with built-in Bluetooth capability

 The final option for adding Bluetooth to your car is to install a new car stereo that includes Bluetooth or offers an adapter to include it.
 Depending on the stereo you select, you can control many of your smartphone functions and music streaming from your stereo.
 When you select a radio with built-in Bluetooth, you don't have to deal with installing a separate hideaway adapter box.

-The JVC KW-R925BTS features built-in Bluetooth for hands-free calling and music streaming.
+The Pioneer DMH-220EX digital multimedia receiver features built-in Bluetooth for hands-free calling and music streaming.

-Because of Bluetooth's popularity, it can be found in more and more new stereos.
+Because of Bluetooth's popularity, it can be found in many new stereos.
 That means you won't have to buy the most expensive stereo to get one with this wireless technology.
 So, if you're buying a new car stereo anyway, keep an eye out for stereos with built-in Bluetooth capability.

 Easy as 1, 2, or 3

-Adding Bluetooth technology to your car stereo can be easy.
+Adding Bluetooth technology to your car can be easy.
 At the very least, Bluetooth makes it easier, safer, and — in a growing number of states — legal, to use the phone when you're in the car.
 As the applications for Bluetooth technology expand, it'll become even more useful in the car as well.

 If you have any questions about the best way to get a wireless connection between your phone and car stereo, give us a call or contact us via email or chat.
 Our advisors will be happy to help you find the solution that will work best for you.